Anxiety is a way we humans have evolved to protect ourselves.

 All kids need to know that no matter the situation, there are ways to meet the challenge.
 For any particular situation, one strategy may naturally be better than another, but in general we want to help them feel confident that something can be done.
 It is often helpful to think of a family story in which a significant hardship was overcome: “Remember when Grandma died?” or “Remember when the hurricane hit us, and a tree fell on the house?”
 “We all stuck together, and with the help and support of our family and friends, we got through it.”
 Narratives such as these provide a foundation for resilience and hope.

 There are times when many of the above measures are insufficient to quell situational anxiety.
 It may be that your child is struggling with other mental health problems such as depression, an anxiety disorder, or a developmental disorder that make it very hard to bounce back.
 Or your child may be the kind of kid who is already anxious, moody, or rigid in thinking and gets “stuck” emotionally or in certain ways of thinking.

 In these cases, professional help is invaluable.
-Talk with your pediatrician and get a referral to a mental health professional who can do a comprehensive evaluation and suggest a treatment plan.
-There are many effective treatments for anxiety, including cognitive behavioral therapy, other types of individual psychotherapy, family therapy, group therapy and medications.
+Talk with your pediatrician and get a referral to a mental health professional that can do a comprehensive evaluation and suggest a treatment plan.
+There are many effective treatments for anxiety, including cognitive behavioral therapy, other types of individual psychotherapy, family therapy, group therapy, and medications.